Kofi Kingston: United States Champion (2009–2010)

 After winning a triple threat number one contender's match the week before, Kingston defeated Montel Vontavious Porter (MVP) on the June 1 episode of Raw to win the United States Championship for the first time.
-For the next several months, he went on to defend and retain the title at Extreme Rules, Night of Champions, Breaking Point, and Hell in a Cell, and on several episodes of Raw, until losing the championship to The Miz on the October 5 episode of Raw, ending his reign at 126 days.
+For the next several months, he went on to defend and retain the title at Extreme Rules on June 7 against Matt Hardy, MVP and William Regal in a Fatal 4-Way match, Night of Champions on July 26 against Primo, MVP, Carlito, Jack Swagger and The Miz in a Six Pack Challenge, Breaking Point on September 13 against The Miz, and Hell in a Cell on October 4 against The Miz and Jack Swagger in a Triple Threat match, until losing the championship to The Miz on the October 5 episode of Raw, ending his reign at 126 days.

-On the October 19, 2009 episode of Raw, Kingston spoke without a Jamaican accent during a televised segment, dropped the Jamaican character and began being billed from his home country of Ghana.
-At Bragging Rights, Kingston wrestled as part of the Team Raw, which lost the match after Raw teammate Big Show betrayed them by chokeslamming Kingston, allowing Chris Jericho to pin Kingston to pick up the win for Team SmackDown.
-After Kingston interfered in a match between Randy Orton and John Cena for Cena's WWE Championship match, Orton and Kingston feuded, including a 5-men Survivor Series team against each other where Kingston's team won after he was the sole survivor, last eliminating Orton. and TLC: Tables, Ladders & Chairs, where Orton defeated Kingston.
-They also participated in a triple threat match which included John Cena to determined a challenger for the WWE Championship at the Royal Rumble, which was won by Orton, who pinned Kingston.
+On the October 19 episode of Raw, Kingston spoke without a Jamaican accent during a televised segment, dropped the Jamaican character and began being billed from his home country of Ghana.
+At Bragging Rights on October 25, Kingston wrestled as part of the Team Raw, which lost the match after Raw teammate Big Show betrayed them by chokeslamming Kingston, allowing Chris Jericho to pin Kingston to pick up the win for Team SmackDown.
+After Kingston interfered in a One Hour, Anything Goes Iron Man match for the WWE Championship between Randy Orton and John Cena later that night, Orton and Kingston feuded, including a 5-men Survivor Series match at Survivor Series on November 22 where Kingston's team won after he was the sole survivor, last eliminating Orton.
+The feud continued through TLC: Tables, Ladders & Chairs on December 12, where Orton defeated Kingston.
+They also participated in a triple threat match on the January 11, 2010 episode of Raw which included John Cena to determined a challenger for the WWE Championship at the Royal Rumble, which was won by Orton, who pinned Kingston.
 Around a week earlier, on the January 4, 2010 episode of Raw, Kingston botched the finish of a match with Orton, and kept getting up despite the plan having been to take a punt kick on the ground from Orton.
 Orton was reportedly insulted by this, delivered a stiff RKO, and Kingston reportedly had a push stopped following complaints from Orton.
 He would remain a mid-carder for the next decade.
-He competed in the Elimination Chamber match for the WWE Championship at Elimination Chamber, but was eliminated by the champion Sheamus.
-At WrestleMania XXVI, Kingston was unsuccessful in the Money in the Bank match, which was won by Jack Swagger.
+He competed in the Elimination Chamber match for the WWE Championship at Elimination Chamber on February 21, but was eliminated by the champion Sheamus.
+At WrestleMania XXVI on March 28, Kingston was unsuccessful in the Money in the Bank match, which was won by Jack Swagger.